Beyond CPAP: Uncovering the Roots of Sleep Apnea

 • Stay up late under blue light

-• Sleep surrounded by EMFs
+• Sleep surrounded by electromagnetic fields (EMFs)

 Man sleeping on his side wearing a CPAP mask, illustrating the standard treatment for obstructive sleep apnea and raising questions about long-term effects and root cause resolution.